genomicsclass/book/pages/bioc1_annoOverview.md

 information on genome structure and function into statistical analysis procedures.

+<a name="threelev"></a>

-## A simple hierarchy of annotation concepts
+### A hierarchy of annotation concepts

 Bioconductor includes many different types of genomic annotation.
 We can think of these annotation resources in a hierarchical structure.

-- At the base is the reference genomic sequence for an organism.
+- At the base is the _reference genomic sequence_ for an organism.
 This is always arranged into chromosomes, specified by linear sequences of nucleotides.

-- Above this is the organization of chromosomal sequence into regions of interest.
+- Above this is the organization of chromosomal sequence into _regions of interest_.
 The most prominent regions of interest are genes, but other structures like SNPs or CpG sites are annotated as well.
 Genes have internal structure, with parts that are transcribed and parts that are not, and "gene models" define the ways in which these structures are labeled and laid out in genomic coordinates.

-- Above this is the organization of genes or gene products into groups with shared structural or functional properties.
+- Above this is the organization of regions (most often genes or gene products) into
+_groups with shared structural or functional properties_.
 Examples include pathways, groups of genes found together in cells, or identified as cooperating in biological processes.

+<a names="findingref"></a>

-## Discovering available reference genomes
+### Discovering available reference genomes

 Bioconductor's collection of annotation packages brings all elements of this hierarchy into a programmable environment.